dorddis/Gymzy/archive/docs/AI_SETUP_GUIDE.md

 - API calls are made directly from the client to Google AI Studio
 - User data is only sent to Google AI for generating responses
-- No conversation data is stored on Google's servers beyond the API call
+- No conversation data is stored on Google&apos;s servers beyond the API call
 - All personal data remains in your Firebase database

 ## Next Steps